Tumefactive perivascular spaces

 Tumefactive perivascular spaces (TPVS) is a rare finding of enlargement of perivascular spaces.
-It is important to recognise this condition as it can be easily mistaken for a neoplasm and also rarely local mass effect from TPVS can result in complication.
+It is important to recognize this condition as it can be easily mistaken for a neoplasm and also rarely local mass effect from TPVS can result in a complication.

-Small case series of patient have also shown headache to be a common complaint in TPVS patients 1.
+Small case series of patients have also shown headache to be a common complaint in TPVS patients 1.

 Perivascular spaces also known as Virchow-Robin spaces are potential spaces lined by pia mater, which surround the penetrating arterioles and extend into the brain parenchyma for variable distances.
 Perivascular spaces contain interstitial fluid.

 In rare circumstances these perivascular spaces can be enlarged, "tumefactive", which can cause mass effect upon the surrounding structures.

 A special type of perivascular spaces occur in the anterior temporal lobe and can mimic cystic tumors with peripheral edema.
 These are discussed separately: anterior temporal lobe perivascular spaces 2-3.

 Although TPVS is a rare entity, MRI features are characteristic.
 Cluster of uniform or variable-sized cysts which follows CSF signal intensity on all MRI sequences 1.
 The orientation of the cyst may follow a radial pattern that is oriented in the direction of the perforating arterioles.